Repeating Flows

 3. Click Next

-4. On the Set Cadence section is where you will define the Repeating flow started by option:
+4. On the Set Cadence section is where you will define the Repeating workflow started by option:

 • Scheduled Date (choose from a selection of different reporting period options)